Analyse this real estate finance CV example to see what makes it effective!

 Whenever possible, you should also try to quantify in your bullet points.

-This strategy will transform your CV from a summary of day-to-day tasks to a powerful achievement-based marketing tool, allowing you to stand out from similar candidates.
+By adding metrics and KPIs, you will transform your CV from a summary of day-to-day tasks to a powerful achievement-based marketing tool, allowing you to stand out from similar candidates.

 5. He highlights his main points up front.